adibbiniqbal/oracle19c-docker-mac-apple-silicon/README.md

 - **File:** `LINUX.ARM64_1919000_db_home.zip`

-> Ensure you have an Oracle account to access the download.
+> You’ll need an Oracle account to access the download — you can [create one for free here](https://profile.oracle.com/).

 ### 2. Clone Oracle Docker Images Repository